nickpiggott/odr-dabmux-announcements-controller/README.md

 It's recommended to put some sort of state caching layer in between a playout source and this script so that this script is only called when a *change* of state is required, not just to asset the current state.

+There is a PHP script named "announcements-caching-function.php" with an example function of such a caching approach in this repo.

 **HTTP RESPONSE CODES**

 The script will return 3 codes: